-No two photographers are alike: that’s why there really isn’t one marketing package that’s right for every single photographer.
-Although we have many consulting services here at Wonderful Machine that are applicable to all photographers, a custom marketing package (marketing partner) can put them together in a way that will create the most impact.
-Over the course of the last year, I’ve had the pleasure of working with a number of photographers to develop custom marketing packages that were designed specifically for their specialties, their budget, their experience level, their timeline and their personal goals.
+No two photographers are alike: that’s why there really isn’t one marketing package that’s right for everyone.
+However, we have various consulting services here at Wonderful Machine which are applicable to all photographers, and can be combined.
+Our custom marketing package, Marketing Partner, puts them together to create the most impact.
+Each is designed to fit the photographer’s specialties, budgets, experience levels, timelines, and personal goals.
+Recently, we did just that for Birmingham, Alabama-based photographer, Stephen DeVries.

-Usually we recommend that any marketing endeavor begin with some version of our Branding and Marketing Plan (BaM!
+We usually recommend that any marketing endeavor begins with some version of our Branding and Marketing Plan (BaM!
 Plan).
 The BaM!
 Plan provides what our CEO, Bill Cramer, calls the “full body scan.”
-We begin with in-depth correspondence to get to know you – a comprehensive questionnaire and a Skype call sometimes with more than one member of the team.
-What I love about the BaM!
-Plan is the process of collaborating with a photographer to help determine their goals for the year ahead, and plotting a realistic course of how to achieve them.
-Sometimes, the kinds of images you love shooting might not be the ones you are most skilled at shooting, or maybe they’re not the types of images that are as immediately marketable.
+This process begins with an in-depth conversation.
+This, along with a comprehensive questionnaire helps us get to know you.
+A Skype call (sometimes with more than one member of the team) is also crucial to determine their goals for the year ahead and strategize how to realistically achieve them.
+Some images you love shooting might not always be the ones you are most skilled at shooting, or maybe they’re not as immediately marketable.
 We start the whole conversation by finding the areas that overlap and agreeing on the best direction for your brand.

-Stephen DeVries, a photographer based in Birmingham, AL, came to us in May 2014 for a web edit with Sean Stone, which then morphed into an entire marketing campaign.
-Stephen was shooting food, travel, portrait, product and fashion.
-During the course of getting to know him to create his custom marketing package, we recommended he consolidate his brand around food and travel, and concentrate his marketing efforts on editorial and commercial clients regionally and nationally.
-Sometimes it can actually hurt a photographer to have too many specialties, especially if some are weaker than others, and in the end it becomes much harder and more time-consuming to market to such a varied group of clients.
+Stephen DeVries (as mentioned above) came to us in May 2014 for a web edit with Wonderful Machine’s Sean Stone – which then morphed into an entire marketing campaign.
+Stephen was shooting food, travel, portrait, product, and fashion.
+We recommended he consolidate his brand to food and travel while concentrating his marketing efforts on (regional and national) editorial and commercial clients.
+Sometimes it can actually hurt a photographer to have too many specialties, especially if some are weaker than others.
+In the end, it becomes much harder and more time-consuming to market to such a varied group of clients.
 Stephen was pleased with our suggestions and his new-found focus:

 I have been happy with the choice to focus my work more…food and travel are the two things I’m most excited about and I think the two areas that I’m best at; focusing has helped me really tighten up and make good progress in those areas rather than spread myself across a lot of unrelated areas of photography.
 I’ve also seen more work come in that is in line with what I love to do rather than a lot of work that may or may not be as exciting and focused.